Mitch Garver Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.
+- The Twins' 3.91 team ERA ranks seventh among all MLB pitching staffs.

-- Twins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to allow 153 total home runs at a clip of 1.2 per game (to rank 16th in the league).

+- Ryan (9-8) is going for his 10th victory when he gets the starting nod for the Twins in his 23rd start of the season.
+He has a 4.43 ERA in 126 2/3 innings pitched, with 152 strikeouts.

-- His most recent time out came on Saturday against the Pittsburgh Pirates, when the righty tossed 6 2/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent time out was on Wednesday, Aug.
+2 against the St. Louis Cardinals, when the right-hander tossed four innings, surrendering seven earned runs while giving up nine hits.

+- The 27-year-old has amassed an ERA of 4.43, with 10.9 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.